NorESMhub/NorESM/doc/configurations/experiment_environment.rst

 Experiment environments
 ===================================

-After creating a case (see :ref:`experiments`) the environment settings can be modified in  the env_*.xml files contained in the case folder
+After creating a case (see :ref:`experiments`) the environment settings can be modified in  the env_*.xml files and the user_nl_<component> files contained in the case folder

 The case folder contains:
 ^^^^^^^^^^^^^^^^^^^^^^^^^